builtwithjavascript/permissions/README.md

 ## 🧠 Core Concepts

  - **Permission**: A rule describing access to a resource and action (optionally with a condition).
- - **PermissionsBuilder**: A utility to register and evaluate sets of permissions.
+ - **PermissionBuilder**: A utility to register and evaluate sets of permissions.
  - **Security**: A wrapper to centralize permission checks in an application.